CyberSquirrelSlo/ad-networks-rest/README.md

 # ad-networks-rest
-IT is a Jersey Rest application which is running on Wildfly server.
-I am using MSSQL database
+IT is a Jersey Rest application which is running on Wildfly server and  MSSQL database to to configure database connection please edit persistence.xml

 Sample adding one ad netowrk